Bombshell Demi Rose Leaves Little To The Imagination In Extremely Revealing Silver Swimsuit

 “Wow you are an absolute goddess,” a third user asserted.

-“Very sweet and hot,” a fourth fan chimed in.
+“Very sweet and hot,” a fourth follower chimed in.

-Demi’s bikini-clad post on Saturday directly contrasted her last couple of posts, which displayed the babe in a a variety of skin-tight winter-wear.
+Demi’s bikini-clad post on Saturday directly contrasted her last couple of uploads, which displayed the babe in a variety of skintight winter wear.
 Just two days ago on March 5, Demi sported a black figure-hugging two-piece ski suit that put her insane curves on full display for her fans, as reported by The Inquisitr.
-The post amassed more than 378,000 likes.
+That post amassed more than 378,000 likes.